What Does the Prosecutor Have to Prove for a Guilty DWI Verdict?

 Call Houston DWI Lawyer Clyde W. Burleson at ☎ 713-628-1503 For a Free Consultation

 A DWI conviction requires key elements are proven beyond a reasonable doubt.
 As a result, if the evidence is weak or the prosecutor is unable to prove these elements, the Court will dismiss the charges.

-According to Texas Penal Code 49.04, the District Attorney must be able to prove two things:
+According to Texas Penal Code 49.01, the District Attorney must be able to prove one of two things:

 - The accused was under the influence of drugs or alcohol at the time of driving.

 - The defendant had a BAC of 0.08 percent or higher at the time of driving.

 In many cases, the arresting officer will personally observe the defendant driving a vehicle.
 However, in some cases the officer may not actually see the defendant drive a vehicle.
 As a result, the prosecution must be able to prove driving by some other means.
 This is often the case in DUI collisions where the officer was not present when the collision occurred.
 For instance, the prosecution may rely on witness statements to prove that the defendant was driving or the defendant’s own admission that he or she was driving the vehicle.